metagov/daostar/creative-universe/README.md

 # DAO Creative Universe
-The DAO Creative Universe is a map of the DAO ecosystem, featuring you.
+The DAO Creative Universe is a physical map of the DAO ecosystem, featuring you.

 ## Instructions
 Here's how to participate.